ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 };
 ```

-`_renderComponentWithParameters` adds the view/route component with it's parameters.
+`_renderComponentWithParameters` selects the view/route component to render and adds it with the supplied parameters.
 A valid view take precedence over a valid route.

 ```csharp
 private RenderFragment _renderComponentWithParameters => builder =>